NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Features.md

-# Overview and Features
+# Sitemap

 [![GDC Data Portal Sitemap](images/gdc-data-portal-sitemap.png)](images/gdc-data-portal-sitemap.png "Click to see the full image.")

-The above image shows GDC Data Portal sitemap.
 The portal is composed by 8 major sections available to the user through a toolbar on the upper level of the GDC Data Portal.

+# Main Menu

+## Left Section

 [![GDC Data Portal Toolbar (Left)](images/gdc-data-portal-top-menu-bar-left.png)](images/gdc-data-portal-top-menu-bar-left.png "Click to see the full image.")